 As a deeply unfashionable teenager I snubbed the hairstyles and pomposity of the New Romantic period and instead became obsessed with Jethro Tull, especially their ‘folkier’ albums such as Songs From The Wood and Heavy Horses.
 I remember, aged 15, writing a protest song against fox hunting (very imaginatively called The Fox Hunting Song) and arranging it in a very ‘Tull’ manor for acoustic guitar, mandolin and tin whistle.
 However like most teenagers I soon discovered the electric guitar and was then cast adrift in the fickle and sinister world of Rock for the next 20 years.

 Happily I returned to my folkier roots in 2010 after chancing upon a video of Richard Thompson playing his classic song Beeswing.
 To say I was blown away would be an understatement!
 After many sleepless nights and untold hours slaving away I learnt to play it and from there have since built up a sizeable acoustic repertoire.
 This includes original and traditional songs, instrumentals and covers of music by the likes of John Renbourn, Nic Jones and Richard Thompson.

 In 2014 I appeared at Celtic Connections in Glasgow and the performance was broadcast live on Celtic Music Radio.
 Amazingly this was very well received and I was inspired to release my first solo EP, Time Machine.
 This received significant airplay and was also ‘CD of the week’ on a couple of radio shows.
 I followed this up in 2016 with my Trees Turn To Fire EP.
 This was also very well received garnering several excellent reviews.

-I'm originally from Leigh in Lancashire but have relocated across t’Pennines and am now an honorary Yorkshireman living in the bustling, thriving and vibrant market town of Otley.
+I originally hail from Leigh in Lancashire but have relocated across t’Pennines and am now an honorary Yorkshireman living in the bustling, thriving and vibrant market town of Otley.